stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

 Fave part of the season...
-I mean, I have to say the-- the Cardinal Fang episode.
+I mean, I have to say the Cardinal Fang episode.

 #### TIM